Hair Loss Medication

 Which Medications Are The Most Effective Against Hair Loss?

-To combat hair loss, we’ll have to get into how hair grows.
+We’ll have to get into how hair grows to combat hair loss.
 Hair loss treatment relies on hair follicle maintenance.
-Proper maintenance and supplementation are going to prevent hair loss, and help you regrow your hair.
+Proper maintenance and supplementation will prevent hair loss, and help you regrow your hair.

 Minoxidil is one of the few proven ways to combat male pattern hair loss, including slow hair loss.
 It is applied directly to the scalp where the hair should grow, and it improves blood flow to the hair follicles, making them produce better, healthier, and more lush hair.
 It is also used for increasing facial hair growth.